roelbondoc/roelbondoc.github.io/_posts/2024-04-29-the-hype-around-code-generation.md

 ---
 layout: post
 title: The Hype Around Code Generation
+description: A critical perspective on AI code generation tools like GitHub Copilot and why developers need less code, not more automated code generation.
 ---

 Today I read about GitHub's release about their "GitHub Copilot Workspace".